Consumer marketplace / early stage (pre-launch)

 Outcome

-This is becoming increasingly common: non-technical founders using AI code builders to ship fast, then realizing security was not part of the process.
+That said, this is a pattern I’m seeing more and more.
+Non-technical founders using AI code builders to ship fast, then realizing somewhere along the way that security wasn’t really part of the process.
 The app looked polished.
 Underneath, it had gaps that would have caused serious damage in production.

-The engagement covered a full penetration test of the live application, manual code review of backend functions, Base44 platform scanner analysis, Row-Level Security configuration, Stripe payment-flow testing, session and token security, HTTP security headers, remediation, and direct verification.
+Full penetration test of the live application, manual code review of backend functions, Base44 platform scanner analysis, Row-Level Security configuration across all database tables, Stripe payment-flow testing, session and token security, HTTP security headers, remediation, and direct verification of every fix.

 What we found

 The audit produced 23 findings across four severity levels.
-The most serious issues were unauthenticated Stripe checkout, missing Row-Level Security across six tables, checkout price tampering, exposed seller Stripe account IDs, a live API key in platform documentation, and a client-side order creation bypass.
+The most serious: unauthenticated Stripe checkout, missing RLS across six tables, checkout price tampering, exposed seller Stripe account IDs, a live API key sitting in platform documentation, and a client-side order creation bypass.

-The checkout issue was especially severe.
-The backend built Stripe line items directly from client-supplied price values.
+The checkout issue was particularly severe.
+The backend was building Stripe line items directly from client-supplied price values.
 Sending a one-cent price for a $69 item generated a valid Stripe checkout session at one cent.
-Any buyer could have purchased an item for an arbitrary price.
+Any buyer could have purchased any item for an arbitrary price of their choosing.

-The Row-Level Security issue was confirmed with two test accounts.
-Listings, cart items, saved listings, skipped listings, orders, and reviews were readable and writable by authenticated users regardless of ownership.
+The RLS issue was confirmed with two test accounts.
+Listings, cart items, saved listings, skipped listings, orders, and reviews were all readable and writable by any authenticated user regardless of ownership.
 Cross-account deletion of another user’s listing returned HTTP 200 before remediation.

 What we fixed

-Every finding was either remediated through code and configuration changes or documented as a Base44 platform limitation with recommendations for the client to raise directly with the platform.
+Every finding was either remediated through code and configuration changes, or documented as a Base44 platform limitation with specific recommendations for the client to raise directly with the platform.
 Fixes were verified through direct exploit testing, not just code review.

 Authentication was added to checkout and confirmed with unauthenticated requests returning 401.
 RLS was configured across all six tables and retested with cross-account read and delete attempts.
-Checkout was rewritten to fetch listing prices server-side, ignoring client-supplied price values entirely.
-A tamper test using a one-cent price for a $69 item returned a Stripe session at the real $69 price.
+Checkout was rewritten to fetch listing prices server-side, ignoring client-supplied values entirely.
+A tamper test using a one-cent price for a $69 item returned a Stripe session at the real $69 price after remediation.

-The User table was locked down to protect Stripe account IDs.
+The User table was locked down to protect seller Stripe account IDs.
 X-Frame-Options and Permissions-Policy were enabled, moving the app from an F to an A on securityheaders.com.
-A Stripe open redirect was fixed by replacing the client-controlled Origin header with a hardcoded application URL.
-The API key exposure was reported urgently and rotated by the client the following day.
+The Stripe open redirect was fixed by replacing the client-controlled Origin header with a hardcoded application URL.
+The API key was rotated by the client the following day after being reported urgently.

 Results

-Before remediation, securityheaders.com returned an F; after remediation, it returned an A. Tables with RLS improved from 0 of 6 to 6 of 6.
+securityheaders.com grade before remediation: F. After: A. Tables with RLS configured moved from 0 of 6 to 6 of 6.
 Checkout authentication moved from unenforced to enforced.
 Price tampering moved from exploitable to blocked.
 Cross-account data access moved from confirmed exploitable to confirmed blocked.

-Notes for founders building on AI code platforms
+A note for founders building on AI platforms

 None of these are things an AI code builder will reliably flag unprompted.
 They require someone who understands what an attacker would try, not just what the app is supposed to do.